 It is the desire of the Financial Aid Office that no qualified student shall be denied the privilege of attending college because of the lack of finances, if funds are available.

-Students who meet the priority FAFSA deadline (listed below) for their first semester each academic year may qualify for state grants in addition to Pell Grant.
+Students who meet the priority FAFSA deadline (listed below) for their first semester each academic year may qualify for state grants in addition to Pell Grant and loans.
 Priority filing deadlines are:

 - Spring Aid: October 15

-Financial Aid works on a “paycheck theory” that the student earns the aid by attending from beginning to end.
-As long as the student successfully completes the semester, s/he has earned their aid.
-Students who do not successfully complete the semester may owe aid back and/or not be eligible for continuing aid.
-Please see the Satisfactory Academic Progress and Treatment of Title IV Aid When a Student Withdraws policies
+Financial Aid works on a “paycheck theory” that the student earns the aid by attending from beginning to end, and receiving passing grades.
+Students must successfully complete the semester to avoid owing aid back and/or losing eligibility for continuing aid.
+Please see the Satisfactory Academic Progress and Treatment of Title IV Aid When a Student Withdraws policies in the College Catalog.